Making React fast by default and truly reactive

 To get these benefits you don't need to immediately restructure your whole app or anything, and it's still just React so you don't need to change to a whole new framework.
 We've been migrating our apps gradually, just reducing re-renders in the slowest components and building new components with a one-render design.
 So you can just experiment with a single component and see how it goes.
 Or you could even try it right here in this sandbox:

-import { useObservable, enableLegendStateReact } from '@legendapp/state/react'
+import { useObservable, Memo } from '@legendapp/state/react'

 import { useRef } from 'react'